DevNitesh10/Image-Search-App/README.md

 # Image Search App

-This is a simple React application that allows users to search for images using the Unsplash API and display the results in a grid.
+This is a simple React + Vite application that allows users to search for images using the Unsplash API and display the results in a grid.
 Users can also filter images by predefined categories and navigate through the pages of search results.

 ## Table of Contents